bo0ts/mango/doc/source/python/rendering.rst

 The draw event is essentially another render event with a few changes that make it more appropriate for 2D.
-For one, the coordinate system is
-different: the origin is at the bottom left of the screen instead of at the center.
-The y-axis still points up and the x-axis still points to the right, but one unit of scale does correspond to one pixel (at least initially).
+For one, the coordinate system is uses a different scale: the origin is still in the center of the screen and the y- and x- axes still point in the same directions (up and left, respectively), but one unit of scale now does correspond to one pixel.
 Another difference is of perspective: things rendered in a draw event will not get smaller as they get farther away and larger as they get closer - instead, they will stay the same size.
 This is less than ideal for 3D